Kyffhäuser Monument: History

 After the 1888 death of emperor William I, numerous memorials were erected in his honour all over Germany.
 The Kyffhäuser Monument had initially been proposed by the 19th century War Veterans Federation (Deutscher Kriegerbund), which as Kyffhäuser Federation (Kyffhäuserbund) took over its management around 1900.
 Architect Bruno Schmitz drew up plans in accordance with the late 19th century tradition of imperial grandeur, realized in massive stone structures like the Walhalla in Bavaria, the Hermannsdenkmal in the Teutoburg Forest, and the Niederwalddenkmal near Rüdesheim.

 The monument sits among the ruins (the upper and lower castle) of the medieval Imperial castle of Kyffhausen, that, built beginning around 1,000 AD, reached its maximal extent during the reign of the Hohenstaufen emperor Frederick I Barbarossa.
 Curious evidence of the medieval imperial castle has been preserved, such as the world's deepest castle well of 176 m depth.
 The 17 m high keep on the site of the former upper Kyffhausen castle is accessible and houses two exhibitions.
 Parts of the old gate structures have also been preserved.
 The Castle Museum focuses on the history of the ancient castle complex, the Barbarossa Saga and the construction history of the Emperor Wilhelm monument.
 The Museum also exhibits numerous artefacts, that were unearthed during excavations and conservation work by the Kyffhäuser Federation in and around the medieval castle.

 Architect Bruno Schmitz had borrowed romanesque style elements from the Hohenstaufen castles and fortresses of the 12th and 13th centuries for his Monument walls and towers.
 The roughly hewn stones are reminiscent of the Hohenstaufen hump block masonry, that were also used on the Barbarossa tower.
 The 1871 founded Prussian-dominated empire, was to be understood as the legitimate successor to the medieval Holy Roman Empire.
 It also signifies the national theme of decline and rebirth.

-The Prusso-German authorities were also aware of necessary integration concepts for the non-Prussian population.
-The nation was to be forged through empire as national identity was expressed in bombastic imperial stone iconography and was to be achieved as an imperial people, with an emperor as head of state and it was to develop imperial ambitions – domestic, European and global.